solana-labs/solana/docs/src/tour-de-sol/participation/steps-to-create-a-validator.md

 title: Steps to create a validator
 ---

-To create a Solana validator, follow the normal [validator workflow](../../running-validator/validator-start.md) targeting the [Testnet cluster](../../clusters.md).
+To create a Safecoin validator, follow the normal [validator workflow](../../running-validator/validator-start.md) targeting the [Testnet cluster](../../clusters.md).

 Note that Testnet validators are automatically staked by a process that runs